teambit/docs/docs/ci.md

 ### Install bit-cli

-If you need to run a bit command (import or build) you need to install bit-cli on the CI machine.
+If you need to run a bit command (import or build) you need to install the bit-cli on the CI machine.

-According to the CI or deployment server, you can install it globally or locally in the project.
+You can install it globally or locally in the project, according to the CI or deployment server.
 To install locally on the project, simply add it as a development dependency in your project:

 ```shell
 npm install -D bit-bin